kivenalaric/blog-template/README.md

 ## ABOUT

--This is a blog template project amongst 7 projects given to i and my mates as an assignment to test our skills on html and css.
+-This is a blog template project amongst 7 projects given to i and my mates as an assignment to test our skills on HTML and CSS.

 ## App